mumoshu/node-detacher/README.md

 - ELB(s) still gradually stop directing the traffic to the nodes.
 The backend Kubernetes service and pods will starst to receive less and less traffic.
 - ELB(s) stops directing traffic as the EC2 instances are detached.
 Application processes running inside pods can safely terminates

+## Algorithm

+`node-detacher` runs the following steps in a control loop:

+- On `Node` resource change -
+- Is the node exists?
+  - No -> The node is already terminated.
+We have nothing to do no matter if it's properly detached from LBs or not.
+Exit this loop.
+- Is the node is unschedulable?
+  - No -> The node is not scheduled for termination.
+Exit this loop.
+- Is the node has condition `NodeDetatching` set to `True`?
+  - Yes -> The node is already scheduled for detachment/deregistration.
+All we need is to hold on and wish the node to properly deregistered from LBs in time.
+Ecit the loop.
+- Deregister the node from all the target groups, CLBs and ASGs

 ## Recommended Usage

 - Run [`aws-asg-roller`](https://github.com/deitch/aws-asg-roller) along with `node-detacher` in order to avoid potential downtime due to ELB not reacting to node termination fast enough